Siklós District

 Siklós (Siklósi járás) is a district in southern part of Baranya County, Hungary.
-Siklós is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Siklós is also the name of the town where the district seat is located.
+The district is in the Southern Transdanubia Statistical Region.

 Geography

-Siklós District borders with Pécs District and Bóly District to the north, Mohács District to the east, the Croatian county of Osijek-Baranja to the south, Sellye District to the west.
-The number of the inhabited places in Siklós District is 53.
+Siklós District borders with Pécs and Bóly districts to the north, Mohács District to the east, the Croatian county of Osijek-Baranja to the south, and Sellye District to the west.
+The number of inhabited places in Siklós District is 53.

 Municipalities

 The district has 3 towns, 1 large village and 49 villages.